Kamada (NASDAQ:KMDA) Shares Gap Up to $7.95

 Kamada Ltd. (NASDAQ:KMDA)’s stock price gapped up prior to trading on Monday .
 The stock had previously closed at $7.95, but opened at $8.77.
 Kamada shares last traded at $8.74, with a volume of 1,689 shares trading hands.

 A number of equities analysts have recently commented on the stock.
+HC Wainwright reissued a “buy” rating and issued a $11.00 price target on shares of Kamada in a research report on Thursday, August 13th.
 BidaskClub lowered shares of Kamada from a “sell” rating to a “strong sell” rating in a research report on Friday, October 9th.
-Chardan Capital raised their price objective on shares of Kamada from $7.00 to $11.00 and gave the stock a “buy” rating in a research note on Friday, August 14th.
-ValuEngine upgraded shares of Kamada from a “sell” rating to a “hold” rating in a research note on Monday, August 3rd.
-HC Wainwright restated a “buy” rating and issued a $11.00 price objective on shares of Kamada in a research note on Thursday, August 13th.
-Finally, Zacks Investment Research downgraded shares of Kamada from a “buy” rating to a “hold” rating in a research note on Tuesday, June 23rd.
+Chardan Capital lifted their price target on shares of Kamada from $7.00 to $11.00 and gave the company a “buy” rating in a research report on Friday, August 14th.
+Zacks Investment Research downgraded shares of Kamada from a “buy” rating to a “hold” rating in a research note on Tuesday, June 23rd.
+Finally, ValuEngine upgraded shares of Kamada from a “sell” rating to a “hold” rating in a research note on Monday, August 3rd.
 One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company.
 Kamada currently has a consensus rating of “Hold” and an average price target of $10.33.

 The stock’s 50 day simple moving average is $8.68 and its two-hundred day simple moving average is $8.25.
 The stock has a market cap of $353.93 million, a price-to-earnings ratio of 18.55 and a beta of 1.28.